laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 Note to self: consider the infrastructure constraints you have when running any workload ahead of time.

 ## Operating the model

+First and foremost, and as mentioned: decouple your training and service architecture.
+Do this at the logic level.
+Do this at the infrastructure level.
+I had to refactor my Cloudformation stack half way through developing the project and it was a [real PITA](https://github.com/laaksomavrick/canihasashowplz/blob/main/Makefile).

+Secondly: version your data just like you would version your code.
+If your source code changes, your model changes.
+If your data changes, your model changes.
+As a consequence, the way you handle your data should be equivalent to the way you handle your code.
+It's essential to have a copy of your data from each deployment in case of a disaster recovery or error-uptick situation.
+Moreover, having a copy of your data means debugging model-rot or hallucinations is much easier after the fact.

+And lastly: deploying this beast resulted in one of the [gnarliest pipelines](https://github.com/laaksomavrick/canihasashowplz/blob/main/.github/workflows/deploy_sam.yaml) I have authored to date.
+Probably nothing compared to what some of witnessed between `bash` and `Jenkins`, but I've always been a 3-tier architecture kind of guy and so this represented a new dimension of complication.

+TODO: make mermaid

 - decouple your training and serving architecture
 - version your data just like you would your source code
 - consider orchestrating end to end deployments with webhooks to save on compute time